lap00zza/9anime-Companion-Wiki/MyAnimeList-Integration.md

 *For more customization, please use MyAnimeList directly.*
 ## DISCLAIMER
 **Your username and password are stored in Plain Text in chrome.local/browser.local storage ONLY.
-It is not transmitted anywhere else.** See the FAQ for more details.
+It is not transmitted anywhere else.
+I am not responsible for any unwanted changes to your MAL.** See the FAQ for more details.

 # FAQ
 ### Where are my username and password stored?